 Ich is a frequent parasitic illness of freshwater fish and one of the few fish parasites visible to the human eye.
 However, additional non-parasitic causes of white spots on fish must be checked out before therapy can begin.
 Understanding the parasite’s lifecycle is essential for effective therapy.
 Healing an ich-infected fish is challenging, but not impossible.

-What Is Ich?
+What Is Ich in fish?

 Ich — or white spot illness — is caused by the protozoan parasite Ichthyophthirius multifiliis, which means “fish louse with many children” in Latin.
 This parasite has a complicated life cycle that makes treatment challenging.
 The parasite’s massive feeding (trophont) stage is visible to the naked eye as white patches on the fish’s body, however, it’s highly resistant to treatment.
 Although the free-swimming theront stage is not visible, it’s the only stage of the parasite’s lifecycle that is treatable.